hashicorp/terraform-provider-google/website/docs/r/compute_region_ssl_certificate.html.markdown

 * `creation_timestamp` -
   Creation timestamp in RFC3339 text format.

+* `expire_time` -
+  Expire time of the certificate in RFC3339 text format.

 * `certificate_id` -
   The unique identifier for the resource.
 * `self_link` - The URI of the created resource.